SuperOfficeDocs/superoffice-docs/user-guide/en/forms/view.md

 ### Form submissions

-Here you can view and process all submitted forms.
+Here you can view and [process all submitted forms][5].
 Use the filter options at the bottom of the list to view only submissions with specific statuses.
-See [Process form submissions][5].

 ### Response email